enix/arista-eapi-exporter/README.md

 ```

 Instead of going through every possible metric from `- name: maskLen.0` up to `- name: masklen.32`, a metric of type `buckets`
-with a `bucket_name` will automatically produce metrics for every possible values represented as labels, like this :
+with a `bucket_name` will automatically produce metrics for every possible values, represented as labels, like this :

 ```
 arista_show_ip_route_vrf_all_summary_maskLen{hostname="198.51.100.1",name="router-1.example.com",prefix_length="8"} 2.0